 - List of links to frequently-requested support articles or articles from around the web that your audience would be interested in (although not articles from your competitors!).

 Most of this content should direct people back to your website and should direct them to a specific action.

 TIP: Make sure you put the content that is most relevant to your goals at or near the top of the newsletter, as well as in a second location further down for maximum exposure.

 You probably only want to do this once, as you prepare to launch your first email newsletter.
 Keeping your template consistent throughout the calendar year makes it easy for your prospects and customers to recognize your newsletter and branding.

 Keep in mind that white space is a good thing and that most of your audience will be opening your email newsletter on a mobile device.
 Be sure to use best practices for mobile email design – these will work well for desktop viewing of your email, too.

-However, do not send your newsletter from generic email addresses like [email protected], marketing @ or [email protected] These are more likely to be blocked by spam filters, and they also sound really impersonal.
+However, do not send your newsletter from generic email addresses like sales@, marketing @ or no-reply@.
+These are more likely to be blocked by spam filters, and they also sound really impersonal.
 We recommend sending it with the address of a specific person within your company.